-How to invest in Real Estate Investment Trusts with CAPEX.com
+How to trade or invest in REITs with CAPEX.com

 - Choose which type of account you want to use.
 Your first concern should be your risk appetite and time horizon.
-If you want to buy and hold REIT stocks and funds open an investing account.
-If you want to speculate on price movements (including falling prices) with zero commission and leverage open a CFD trading account.
+If you want to buy and hold REIT stocks and funds, you'll need an investing account.
+If you want to speculate on price movements (including falling prices) with zero commission and leverage, you'll need a trading account.